Simo190/Desire-Masternode/README.md

 Note that each line of the masternode.conf file corresponds to one masternode.

+You must wait the end of sync you can check with

+desire-cli mnsync status

+When you read FINISHED the sync is ended
 Then wait almost 15 confirmation for your collateral transaction, then you can start your vps with start alias right button.